aw22hs/1DV610-L2/testing.md

 ✓ should return 0 when the input text is a blank space

 **getNonEmptyLinesWithoutJSCommentsCount()**
-✓ should return the number of non empty lines without JS comments when using text from loremIpsum file as input
+✓ should return 5 as the number of non empty lines without JS comments when using text from loremIpsum file as input
-✓ should return the number of non empty lines without JS comments when only one character input
+✓ should return 1 as the number of non empty lines without JS comments when only one character input
-✓ should return the number of non empty lines without JS comments when the input is a blank space
+✓ should return 0 as the number of non empty lines without JS comments when the input is a blank space
-✓ should throw an error when there are only numbers
+✓ should return 3 as the number of non empty lines without JS comments when using text from exampleCode file as input

 ### SentenceCounter

 **getSentenceCount()**
-✓ should return the number of sentences when using text from loremIpsum file as input
+✓ should return 25 when using text from loremIpsum file as input
-✓ should return the number of sentences when using one letter as input
+✓ should return 1 when using one letter as input
-✓ should return the number of sentences when only one character input
+✓ should return 0 when only one dot input
-✓ should return the number of sentences when the input is a blank space
+✓ should return 0 when the input is a blank space
-✓ should throw an error when there are only numbers
+✓ should return 0 when there are only numbers

 **getFirstWordOfSentencesCountInAlphabeticalOrder()**
 ✓ should return the first words in alphabetical order when using text from loremIpsum file as input
-✓ should return the first word in alphabetical order when only one character input
+✓ should return an empty object when only one dot input
-✓ should return the first word in alphabetical order when the input is a blank space
+✓ should return an empty object when the input is a blank space
-✓ should throw an error when there are only numbers
+✓ should return an empty object when there are only numbers

 ### TextAnalyzer